14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Dr. Terry Wahls standing in front of her wheelchair.

-Eating lots of fresh, nutrient-dense whole foods is one of the most impactful actions you can take to power your mitochondria.
+Eating lots of fresh, nutrient-dense whole foods is an impactful action you can take to power your mitochondria.

 In order to thrive, your mitochondria need phytonutrients, antioxidants, healthy fats and proteins.